Chapter 11. Security

 that exists beyond any security restrictions.

-It has complete access to all objects in all regular databases on the server, and full read/write access to the accounts in the security database security2.fdb
+It has complete access to all objects in all regular databases on the server, and full read/write access to the accounts in the security database security2.fdb.

 No user has access to the metadata of the security database.